 Each session will take place from 4-6 pm at the Wond'ry on the 3rd floor.

-The Spring 2019 Cohort is currently in session and is no longer accepting applications.
+The Fall 2019 Cohort is currently in session and is not currently accepting applications.

 Session 1 (9/18/2019): Orientation